baerkins/acf_snippets/README.md

 Copy this folder to the `Packages` folder of your Sublime Text installation.

-Mac users: Library/Application Support/Sublime Text 2/Packages
-Mac users: Library/Application Support/Sublime Text 2/Packages
+Mac users: Library/Application Support/Sublime Text/Packages

 ## Snippets

 Snippets are described by `tabTrigger` - `codeOutput`.

 To make things the easiest to remember, snippet triggers are typically named as abbreviations for their output.
-For example, `tf` outputs **t**he_**f**ield.
+For example, `tf` outputs (T)he (F)ield.

 Field names and variable outputs that are auto-highlighted for replacement by Sublime Text are shown in the code wrapped in asterisks.